 At Old Slip, the FDR Drive becomes elevated.
-The esplanade continues along the bulkhead beneath the elevated highway structure and a two-way bicycle path begins just inland of the esplanade.
-The remaining area beneath the FDR is used for vehicle parking.
-Near Old Slip, there are approximately 12 parking spaces for FDNY employees.
+The esplanade continues along the bulkhead beneath the elevated highway structure, and a two-way bicycle path begins just inland of the esplanade.
+The remaining area beneath the FDR Drive is used for vehicle parking.
+Near Old Slip, there are approximately 12 parking spaces for Fire Department of New York (FDNY) employees.
 The esplanade continues past Pier 11, which houses commuter ferry terminals.
-At the foot of Pier 11, the area under the FDR serves as a pedestrian plaza where disembarking ferry riders cross beneath the elevated highway to reach Wall Street.
+At the foot of Pier 11, the area under the FDR Drive serves as a pedestrian plaza where disembarking ferry riders cross beneath the elevated highway to reach Wall Street.